 - Every message to the user should be localized (and thus be marked for localization).
 This includes warning and error messages.

 - Do not localize/gettextify:

-- 'programming_error ()'s
+- programming_error

-- 'programming_warning ()'s
+- programming_warning

 - debug strings

 - output strings (PostScript, TeX, etc.)

-- Messages to be localized must be encapsulated in '- (STRING)' or '-f (FORMAT, ...)'.
-E.g.:
+- Messages to be localized must be encapsulated in (string) or f (format, ...), for example